feliperohdee/use-filter-criteria/README.md

 - `MATCHES_REGEX`: Text matches the regular expression pattern
 - `STARTS_WITH`: Text starts with the filter value

+### Custom Operators

+- `CUSTOM`: Allows defining custom filter functions that receive the current item and return a boolean
+- The function can be synchronous or asynchronous (returning a boolean | Promise<boolean>)
+- Useful for complex filtering logic that can't be expressed with standard operators

 ## Advanced Usage

 ### Working with Sets and Maps